ben-manes/hash-smith/README.md

 ## Benchmark (JMH, CPU ns/op)
 - All benchmarks were run on Windows 11 (x64) with Eclipse Temurin JDK 21.0.9, on an AMD Ryzen 5 5600 (6C/12T).
 - At high load factors SwissMap keeps competitive throughput against other open-addressing tables and stays close to JDK HashMap performance.
+In some benchmarks it also comes out ahead by a large margin.

 | put hit                                     | put miss                                      |
 |---------------------------------------------|-----------------------------------------------|